devpython88/Canvas/GUIDE.md

 These are the constructors
 Rect2D(float x, float y, float w, float h, Color color);
 Circle2D(float x, float y, float rad, Color color);

+Now Canvas has a Poly2D and Triangle2D classes for triangles and polygons Poly2D(float x, float y, int sides, float radius, int rotation, Color color) A Poly2D can have custom number of sides

+A triangle only has 3
+Triangle2D(float x, float y, float radius, int rotation, Color color)

 ### Note: ALL THE THINGS ARE IN DIFFERENT MODULES, Such as UI components in <Canvas/UI>, Audio in <Canvas/Audio>, Graphics (shapes and stuff) in <Canvas/Graphics>, Math in <Canvas/Math> and Input in <Canvas/Input>